The Best “Back To Work” -Style Tips

-Whether you are going back to work after the summer, after your parental leave, after your sick leave or after your sabbatical, this style advice will help you focus on your work.
-You will get out of the house faster and stop second-guessing your style choices during the day.
-That’s a triple win!
+Whether you are going back to work after the summer, after your parental leave, after your sick leave or after your sabbatical, this workwear style advice will help you put your best foot forward in every situation.
+Others will certainly notice your amped up professional appearance.

 Your image speaks volumes, often before you have even had the chance to say a word.
 Pay careful attention to what kind of image you want to project before planning your actual outfits.
 Every aspect of your style sends a message to others.

 Make your style choices intentional by asking yourself these questions:

 - What are your current values, skills and aspirations?

 - Does your style reflect those aspects of you?

 - What would you wear if you were not afraid of anyone’s judgement?

 - How you can express yourself better through your style?

 Note that my focus is on NOW because I want you to realize that life happens right here and right now.
 Not when it’s your favorite season, not when you get the promotion your want, not when you are at your ideal weight, not when you have more time or money.
 NOW.

 2. Know Which Workwear Looks Works For YOU